felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 Both full-price and discounted-price revenue rise steadily over time, but during November–December the largest spikes come from discounted sales, indicating that while full-price demand grows gradually throughout the year, the holiday surge is driven primarily by promotional pricing rather than regular-price purchases.

-**Recommendation:**

-- **Tighten inventory planning** <br>
-  to reduce excess stock that forces heavy Q4 discounting.

-- **Shift more Q4 demand toward full-price items** <br>
-  through better merchandising and early-season product launches.

-- **Use discounts more strategically**, <br>
-  focusing on slow-moving SKUs instead of broad sitewide markdowns.

-- **Strengthen forecasting models** <br>
-  so procurement aligns with actual demand, reducing the need for deep holiday promotions.

 <br><br>
 ---